groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.results/resource/_index.md

 Returns a string that represents the current object.

 **Returns:**
-java.lang.String - A string that represents the current object.
+java.lang.String - the string representation of the current object.